akashbhosale97/cli/packages/contentstack/README.md

   -f, --force
   -k, --stack-api-key=<value>  Stack API key
-  -u, --uid=<value>            UID of the branch to be deleted
+  -u, --uid=<value>            UID of the branch to be deleted -y, --confirm                Are you sure you want to delete

 DESCRIPTION
   Delete a branch